Unidocs1/sphinx_repo_manager/source/getting_started/install/aws_operator.rst

 As an example, using the above cluster configuration we must create an **A Record** DNS entry for the domain `api.demo.goaxr.cloud` to point to IP `96.46.186.213`.

-Once the DNS has been set for each of the configured ingress domains it is time to create the AcceleratXR cluster.
+Once the DNS has been set for each of the configured ingress domains it is time to create the Xsolla Backend cluster.

 Create the Cluster
 ==================

-Run the following command to create the AcceleratXR cluster.
+Run the following command to create the Xsolla Backend cluster.

 .. code-block:: bash